trustgrid/docs/content/en/tutorials/operations-runbook/latency-troubleshooting/index.md

 TCP is designed for reliability, ensuring that all packets are delivered in the correct order and without errors.
 When packet loss occurs in a TCP tunnel, the protocol triggers retransmission of lost packets, which can lead to increased latency and reduced overall throughput.
 If the application utilizing the tunnel also retransmits lost packets, the latency can be further exacerbated.

 In contrast, UDP prioritizes speed over reliability, allowing packets to be sent without waiting for acknowledgments.
 This means that while UDP-based VPNs may experience some data loss, they can maintain better performance and lower latency, making them more resilient to packet loss in real-time applications provided the applications utilizing the tunnel properly manage retransmission of lost packets.

+### Why does the tunnel show latency but hop monitor data doesn't?
+The biggest difference between the two data sets is that the tunnel latency is based on packets **inside** the tunnel mixed in with all other tunnel traffic, while the hop monitor data is based on packets **outside** the tunnel and does not need to be queued up with other tunnel traffic.
+If the tunnel is attempting to retransmit dropped packets this will add latency to the the tunnel latency data.
+This is not the case with the hop monitor data.

+The other difference is that the hop monitor probes are SYN packets with no data payload.
+If the issue between the gateway and edge node is related to a hop having a smaller than expected MTU (maximum transmission unit) size, the small SYN packet is not going to be impacted.
+But the queued tunnel traffic will be impacted and delay the tunnel latency probe.